ichthyop/ichthyop/readme.txt

 Ichthtyop is an individual based model that simulates Lagrangian transport of particles.

-Copyright (c) Philippe VERLEY 2006-2010
+Copyright (c) Philippe VERLEY 2006-2013

-Release: 3.0b (2010/07/08)
+Release: 3.2b (2013/03/14)

-++ For the next couple of months, Ichthyop will remain on beta version.
-++ It means the tool has been fully tested by the programmers and it would be now greatly ++ appreciated having you as beta-tester.
-Please email any feedback, bug report, comment, ++ congratulation, criticism, etc.

 Feedback & Bug reports: info@previmer.org

 ===========
 Requirement

-Get latest Java installed, at least JRE 1.6.
+Get latest Java installed, at least JRE 1.6 update 43 (1.7 recommended).

 For most users, Java is already installed and up-to-date.
 Skip this step and go to the start-up instructions.

-Latest version of JRE (at least 1.6) can be download at http://www.java.com/en/download/manual.jsp
+Latest version of JRE (1.7 recommended) can be download at http://www.java.com/en/download/manual.jsp

 =======
 Startup

-Double click on ichthyop-3.0b.jar
+Double click on ichthyop-3.2b.jar

 Or from a command line, go to the ichthyop/ folder and type the following:

-java -jar ichthyop-3.0b.jar
+java -jar ichthyop-3.2b.jar

 To avoid any heap memory problem, you'd rather type:

-java -Xms512m -Xmx1024m -jar ichthyop-3.0b.jar
+java -Xms512m -Xmx1024m -jar ichthyop-3.2b.jar

+If you work behind a proxy:

+java -jar -Dhttp.proxyHost=your.proxy.com -Dhttp.proxyPort=8080 ichthyop-3.2b.jar

 =========
 First Run